 Getting reviews can be a big challenge.
 We get it.
 You don’t want to keep bothering your clients to get reviews.
 At the same time, reviews are critical for potential clients.

 Using BirdEye To Get More Reviews

 We provide our clients with BirdEye.
 The biggest advantage of using BirdEye is that it allows you to quickly and easily send a review request email to a client.

 The email looks professional, and it seems to help our clients get more reviews.
 Below is what your client will see.
 You can also include a link to your Avvo profile.

 You can also create your own email template and include a link to your Google My Busines review page.

 It’s easy.
-Google My Business Help provides a resource so you can create a review link for your clients.
+Google Business Profile Help provides a resource so you can create a review link for your clients.